 - How Do I Get Started in Flying Remote Control (RC) Model Airplanes? from the AMA Flight School.
 This article refers to the American versions of our national bodies, but the advice is sound nonetheless.

 For beginners, one of the most valuable aspects of joining a club is flight training.
-Although it is possible to learn on your own, there is no substitute for learning from a qualified flight instructor.
-The FMAC Flight Training Program gives FMAC members the opportunity to learn to fly better and develop superior habits.
-With our hands-on approach at the side of our Chief Flying Instructor John Gillanders, students learn:
+Although it is possible to learn on your own, there is no substitute for learning from experienced pilots.
+With our hands-on approach, new pilots learn:

 - Radio & Field Procedures